 - 300 g (2 cups) frozen watermelon balls or chunks (approx. 1/4 fresh seedless watermelon, peeled)

 - 300 g (2 cups) frozen mango chunks (1 1/2 – 2 fresh mangoes, peeled and stoned)

+- Freeze the fruits.
 If preparing the fruit sorbet with fresh fruits, cut the watermelon and mango into 2.5 cm (1 in) cubes.
 Place the fruit chunks in a single layer on a baking tray (sheet) lined baking (parchment) paper.
 Freeze until firm, for about 3 to 4 hours.
 Skip to the second step if you already have frozen fruits at hand.

+- Blend the fruits.
 Put the frozen watermelon balls or chunks into a food processor and blend until smooth.
 Pour the watermelon sherbet into a large freezable container.
 Then process the mango cubes until pureed.
 Add the mango puree to watermelon sherbet and swirl with a fork to create a marble effect.
 Freeze for again for 15 to 30 minutes.
 Store in the freezer.

+- Serve the watermelon mango sorbet.
 Before serving, remove the sherbet from the freezer and defrost on the counter for 5 to 10 minutes.
 Scoop into dessert bowls or ice cream cones.